kamalhussain/att.js/docs/plugins.md

   - <a id="att.phone.generic-event-calling"></a>calling, called with: string

-    Raised with the phone number be dialed on an outgoing call.
+    Raised with the phone number being dialed on an outgoing call.

   - <a id="att.phone.generic-event-outgoingCall"></a>outgoingCall, called with: [Call](#att.phone.generic-datatype-Call), callerDisplayName (string)